|Monthly Mean and Monthly Median 2014-2018|

 |Year||Average (Litres per meter per day)||Median (Litres per meter per day)|

-In contrast to average consumption, the median consumption per meter per day in 2017 of 256 litres was 2.8% higher than the 2016 figure of 249 litres (see Headline table and Table 6).
-The monthly medians varied from 250 litres in August to 267 litres in May (see Table 1).
-Median consumption reflects typical levels of consumption more than average consumption as the median is less affected by meters with very high levels of water use.
+In contrast to average consumption, the median consumption per meter per day in 2018 of 255 litres was the same as in 2017 (see Headline table).
+The monthly median varied from 242 litres per meter per day in August to 279 litres per meter per day in June (see Table 1).
+Median consumption reflects typical levels of consumption more than average consumption as the median is less affected by meters with very high levels of water use due to leaks.

 Table 3A shows the monthly average consumption per meter per day by county.
 Cavan had the lowest average consumption in 2018 at 308 litres compared with Roscommon which had the highest annual average of 421 litres.
 The corresponding medians are given in Table 3B.